MaliosDark/rotelyx-chat/README.md

 define is passed, and is tree-shaken out of any build without it.
 Verified by grepping the compiled output, not by assuming.

-**It found the bug that mattered most.** `MailboxClient.connect()` waited for a `ready` frame before sending anything, on the documented reasoning that frames sent earlier would be dropped. `ready` is the *reply to* `subscribe`: the mailbox sends nothing on connection.
-So the client opened a socket, waited, and failed fifteen seconds later with "the mailbox did not respond". **Every attempt to pair from the Dart client had always failed**, and nothing caught it, because the only end to end test drove a JavaScript reimplementation that happens to subscribe on `onopen`.
+**Why it exists.** A harness that reimplements the protocol in JavaScript tests the protocol, not the client.
+This one drives `RotelyxService` itself, so a defect in the Dart has somewhere to show up.

 **`tool/e2e/drive.py`**: the older harness, driving `tool/e2e/pair.js` through `window.rotelyx`.
-It exercises the protocol and the wasm bridge rather than the Dart, which is exactly why it missed the above.
-Keep it: it is the control, and when the two disagree the disagreement is the finding.
-It found the epoch and re-subscribe bug that every static check passed, and its screenshots caught the no-text bug that every check including itself passed.
+It exercises the protocol and the wasm bridge rather than the Dart.
+Keep it: it is the control, and when the two harnesses disagree the disagreement is the finding.

 It expects two geckodriver instances already listening on 4444 and 4445, and the app served on 8765.